 New Investigator Awards in Medical Humanities

-Researchers should be able to articulate a compelling long-term vision for their research and demonstrate the talent, track record and originality to achieve it.
+Researchers should be able to articulate a compelling vision for their research and demonstrate the talent, track record and originality to achieve it.

 New Investigator Awards provide flexible support at a level and length that is sufficient to enable exceptional researchers to address the most important questions about medicine in its social, cultural, and historical contexts.